|

 Candy Fun

-More CandyNow all this cotton candy is fine and dandy, but we mustn't forget about those other tantalizing candies long forgotten - or maybe not forgotten?
 Let's see if you can guess this first one - it's covered in caramel, sometimes nuts or small candies and is eaten from a stick or popsicle stick.
 If you said caramel apples, you're correct!
 Caramel apples have been a favorite for many years, despite the sometimes difficult task of keeping one's face from getting sticky.
 The best part about these is that despite the outer covering of caramel and candies or nuts, the inside is still just a plain, healthy apple.
 A perfect treat for the kids.
 Caramel apples are simple to make - in fact, the easiest way is to buy some individually wrapped caramels (about a 14 oz bag), get about 2 tablespoons of milk, 6 apples and 6 popsicle sticks.
 Just put the sticks into the bottom of the apples, near the core.
 Put the milk and caramels into a bowl and microwave for 2 minutes, stirring only once.
 Let it cool, but not too long.
 Then roll the apples in the caramel until they're evenly coated.
 You can also optionally roll the apples into nuts or small candies (such as Nerds).

+Nearly everyone has had taffy - or "salt water taffy" as it was originally called.
+You'll be vastly relieved to know that it's really not made from salt water, in fact the only salt it contains is about a teaspoon in a batch.
 Maybe you'll be surprised to learn that this candy had become a craze in Atlantic City (thanks to Joseph Fralinger) during the late 19th century.
 This craze caught the attention of Enoch James who gave Fralinger a bit of competition, thus starting a "taffy war" in Atlantic City.
 The two eventually made a company of sorts - James' and Fralinger's.

 Popcorn anyone?
 Popcorn has been around for many centuries but didn't get popular until 1890.
 About this time, popcorn began to bring in enough of an income to make it worth growing.
 Until this point, individual families had grown their own, or bought from neighbors.
 Caramel corn though became popular at the World's Columbia Exposition, held in Chicago of 1893.
 Two brothers (Frederick and Louis Rueckheim) decided to cover popcorn in molasses - "candied popcorn and peanuts."
 It eventually evolved to be Cracker Jack.
 Adding to the light-hearted nature of this tasty treat, prizes are in every box - in fact, their slogan was "A prize in every package."
 I'm sure some of you remember getting a box of Cracker Jacks just for the prize inside - I know I begged my mom to get me a box.
 I think I ended up with a spinning top or something silly in that box.